quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390.md

 
 
 3 years ago
 Me and my girlfriend put in an application for an apartment with them which is a 50$ fee each.
 We were the first applicants and they told us to wait on the deposit because there were no other applicants and that they would call us if approved.
 Got a call this morning about signing the lease tmr.
 I call again later at 4:30pm and they say that someone came by this morning and put an application in and a deposit and they get the house instantly.
-There’s no way a background check was ran that fast, and it was very unprofessional to call and let us know we got approved just to disappoint us later on in the day.
+There's no way a background check was ran that fast, and it was very unprofessional to call and let us know we got approved just to disappoint us later on in the day.
 100$ completely scammed from us.
 I have 5x the rent and deposit I was willing to put down.
-Don’t work with these people.
+Don't work with these people.
 They tell you one thing and then another.
 Negative
 Responsiveness, Professionalism